flaneurette/Wake-On-LAN/README.md

 Two systemd services that keep a home server in sync with this machine's power state: one shuts the server down over SSH whenever the PC shuts down, the other wakes it via Wake-on-LAN whenever the PC boots.

+Is WOL supported?
+Go to step 6 to check FIRST!

 ## Why not just use `/etc/systemd/system-shutdown/`?

 Scripts placed in `/etc/systemd/system-shutdown/` run *very* late in the shutdown sequence - after systemd has already torn down networking and most other services.
 Any script there that needs the network (like an SSH call) will silently fail with a connection timeout.